OD728/CleanTwitch/README.md

 ## 📋 Changelog

+#### September 2025
+- ✅ **Added**: New optional rule to hide the Hype Train banner that appears above chat.
+- 🚀 **Improved**: Reorganized the "Optional Features" section into individual, commented-out blocks.
+This makes it much easier to enable or disable specific rules.
+- 🚀 **Improved**: Added descriptive comments for each optional rule to clarify what element it hides.
+-
 #### August 2025
 - ✅ **Added**: Optional rule to hide promotional event banners (e.g., SUBtember banner).
 - 🔧 **Removed**: Viewer count and uptime text styling